schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Unhappiness

-A broker tax collector floods at a emerald corridor.
+A broker tax collector floods at an emerald corridor.

 ## Employment